 Thomas Judd 10th great grandfather on RootsMagic tree.

-Thomas left Hartford for Farmington where he held lots of town service positions including, in August of 1658 “to communicate the mind of the court to the Indians”.
-Church records of Farmington, Connecticut name Thomas as the second Deacon of the church.
+Thomas left Hartford for Farmington where he held lots of town service positions including, in August of 1658, “to communicate the mind of the court to the Indians”.
+The church records of Farmington, Connecticut name Thomas as the second Deacon of the church.
 “The number of such as are in full communion in the church in Farmington March 1 1679/80.
 Deacon Judd.
 Benjamin Judd and his wife.
 John Judd and his wife.
 William Judd and his wife”.
 Finally Thomas moved to Northampton, Massachusetts where he is buried and has a headstone credited to a descendant: Sylvester Judd of 1858.

-He didn’t leave a will at his death but there is a probate record, 15 pages, handwritten mostly land deeds and an inventory.
+Thomas didn’t leave a will at his death but there is a probate record, 15 pages, handwritten mostly land deeds and an inventory.

-Connecticut, Wills and Probate Records, 1609-1999 at Ancestry . com
+- Connecticut, Wills and Probate Records, 1609-1999 at Ancestry

-Find a grave https://www.findagrave.com/memorial/28130545
+- Find a grave https://www.findagrave.com/memorial/28130545

 - Church Records of Farmington in Connecticut The New England historical and genealogical register, 1874 Volume 28 at Archive.org

 You must be logged in to post a comment.